RanLIUaca/SIM/README.md

 # SIM
 `SIM` is a probabilistic generative model for sequence interaction.
-It can be trained only by the paired binding sequences.
+It is trained exclusively on positive data, capable of generating peptides that bind specifically to a given TCR repertoire, and can distinguish between the non-contributory residues and those that are crucial for binding.

 <!-- framework.png -->
 ## Framework